Ismaelfermir/Bioinformatic-MuStVar/README.md

 - clinvar_20190305

 ### 2. Filter
-The MuStVar.filter.R file contains the script to filter the SNVs and Indels from the three tools by these data base information:
+The MuStVar.filter.R file contains the script to filter the SNVs and Indels from the three tools by these information:
 - Allele frequency > 0.5%
 - Altered region: exonic, splicing and UTRs
 - Read depth => 500